 Riddle me this

-The fun thing about riddles is that there are so many to be discovered and solved.
-These riddles provided are just some of the more famous yet difficult ones.
+The fun thing about critical thinking puzzles is that there are so many to be discovered and solved.
+These riddles that require critical thinking provided are just some of the more famous yet difficult ones.
 If you had fun giving your brain a little workout with this article, consider reading some of our other blogs on our website!